n8henrie/n8henrie.github.io/_posts/2014-09-15-macbook-pro-sound-card-audacity-oscilloscope.md

 categories:
 - tech
 ---
-**Bottom Line:** You can use your Macbook Pro’s sound card as an oscilloscope!<!--more-->
+**Bottom Line:** You can use your Macbook Pro's sound card as an oscilloscope!<!--more-->

 ## Disclaimer

 This could possibly be unsafe and result in damage to your computer or your health.
-I don’t know what I’m doing with electronics, I’m a total beginner, so you probably shouldn’t believe anything I write here without verification from a more credible source.
+I don't know what I'm doing with electronics, I'm a total beginner, so you probably shouldn't believe anything I write here without verification from a more credible source.
 Please see [my formal(ish) disclaimer](http://n8henrie.com/disclaimer) for more info.

 ## Introduction

-With that out of the way, I’m super pumped to say that I successfully used my Macbook Pro and a 433 MHz receiver as an <a target="_blank" href="http://en.wikipedia.org/wiki/Oscilloscope" title="Oscilloscope">oscilloscope</a> to analyze the RF signal from a remote control for <a target="_blank" href="http://www.amazon.com/gp/product/B00DQELHBS/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00DQELHBS&linkCode=as2&tag=n8henriecom-20&linkId=G34XM4X2GLLX6ATU" title="Etekcity - 5 Pack Wireless Remote Control Power Outlet Switches">these inexpensive outlets</a>.
+With that out of the way, I'm super pumped to say that I successfully used my Macbook Pro and a 433 MHz receiver as an <a target="_blank" href="http://en.wikipedia.org/wiki/Oscilloscope" title="Oscilloscope">oscilloscope</a> to analyze the RF signal from a remote control for <a target="_blank" href="http://www.amazon.com/gp/product/B00DQELHBS/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00DQELHBS&linkCode=as2&tag=n8henriecom-20&linkId=G34XM4X2GLLX6ATU" title="Etekcity - 5 Pack Wireless Remote Control Power Outlet Switches">these inexpensive outlets</a>.
 Having done so, I was able to replicate the RF signal and control the outlets programmatically from my Arduino!
 I imagine it will be equally easy to get them working from my Raspberry Pi, which will probably be the end goal.

 An oscilloscope is basically a tool to help you measure voltage over time.
-Recognizing that many types of electronics communicate with each other essentially by sending “high” and “low” voltage signals in certain sequences and for certain durations of time, the oscilloscope helps us capture and record those signals.
+Recognizing that many types of electronics communicate with each other essentially by sending "high" and "low" voltage signals in certain sequences and for certain durations of time, the oscilloscope helps us capture and record those signals.

-A microphone is basically a device that turns sound waves into electrical signals, which then go to your computer’s sound card for interpretation.
-Because the sound card is already a device that does a great job with high frequency electrical signals, it’s a great candidate to act as a basic oscilloscope.
+A microphone is basically a device that turns sound waves into electrical signals, which then go to your computer's sound card for interpretation.
+Because the sound card is already a device that does a great job with high frequency electrical signals, it's a great candidate to act as a basic oscilloscope.
 I had read several posts on how others had used their sound cards as oscilloscopes (sources at the end), but I decided to write my own post on the process because:

-  * I’ve never heard of anyone doing it on a Macbook Pro.
+  * I've never heard of anyone doing it on a Macbook Pro.
   * I ended up going with a setup that was quite a bit simpler than others have reported (though possibly less safe for that reason).
-  * I’m amazed that it worked.
+  * I'm amazed that it worked.

 Equipment I ended up using: